emilyrosenberg/emily-rosenberg/README.md

 The landing page has a colorful image and large text, to invite potential employers to learn more.

 ### About page
-The about page includes professional experience, fun facts, a link to my CV, and a profile image.
+The about page includes professional experience including my future graduation date from Code Institute, a few fun facts, and a profile image.
 It can be updated with additional qualifications in the future.

 ### Contact page
-The contact page has a simple form for entering contact information and sending a message.
+The contact page has links to my LinkedIn and Github plus a simple form for entering contact information and sending a message.

 ### Footer
 The footer appears on all pages.
 It has links to LinkedIn, Github, and the Contact page.